curationexperts/goldenseal/README.md

 * Create a directory and add all the TEI (or VRA) files to that directory.
 * Add all the attached files to the same directory.
 You can organize them in sub-directories if you wish; They don't need to be in the top-level directory.
-* From within the Rails root directory, run the import script:
+* From within the Rails root directory, run the import script.
+(See notes below)
+* Log in to the application as an admin user, and click the "Jobs" link in the drop-down menu.
+The importer will queue background jobs to ingest and characterize the files.
+Monitor the "failed" jobs section to make sure there weren't any failures while processing the imported files.
+If there are failed jobs, you may need to re-run the jobs, or if there's an issue that needs to be fixed, delete the newly-imported record(s), fix the issue, and re-run the importer.

 ```
 script/import -t TYPE -p PATH -v [VISIBILITY] -a [ADMIN_SET_ID]